Youssef-KhaledMo/Youssef-KhaledMo/README.md

 I have developed a C++ console application used to manage client data for a cafe.

 ## Courses
-- Embedded Systems AVR, ITI
+-	Machine Learning specialization (3 courses) on Coursera
-- Machine Learning Specialization (3 courses), Coursera
+-	Applied Deep Learning at Mahara Teck
-- Python for Data Science and Machine Learning, Udemy
+-	Python for Data Science and Machine Learning on Udemy
-- Algorithms, Part I, Coursera
+-	Algorithms, Part I on Coursera
-- Applied Deep Learning, Mahara Teck
+-	Embedded Systems AVR at ITI
-- Python Programming Basics, Mahara Teck
+-	Python Programing Basics at Mahara Teck

 ## TRAINING
 -	Digital Egypt Pioneers Initiative (DEPI) Machine Learning Track (In Progress)